cvalenzuela/Mappa/README.md

   canvas = createCanvas(800, 700);
   // Create a tile map center in New York with an initial zoom level of 10. myMap = mappa.tileMap(40.782, -73.967, 10);
-  // Append the canvas to the new map created. myMap.append(canvas);
+  // Append the canvas to the new tile map created. myMap.append(canvas);
 }
 ```